nushell/nushell.github.io/book/thinking_in_nu.md

 - (Future) Formatting
 - (Future) Saving IR (Intermediate Results) "compiled" results for faster execution

 It may be useful to think of this parsing stage as _compilation_ in languages like Rust or C++.
-This means that all of the code that will evaluated in Stage 2 must be _known_ and available during the parsing stage.
+This means that all of the code that will be evaluated in Stage 2 must be **_known and available_** during the parsing stage.
 However, this also means that Nushell cannot currently support an `eval` construct as with many _dynamic_ languages such as Bash or Python.

+Consider a simple two-line file:

+1. Parsing:
+   1. Line 1 is parsed
+   2. Line 2 is parsed
+2. If parsing was successful, then Evaluation:
+   1. Line 1 is evaluated
+   2. Line 1 is evaluated

-For example, the following cannot run as a single expression (e.g., a script):
+This helps demonstrate why the following cannot run as a single expression (e.g., a script):

 ```nu
 "print Hello" | save output.nu